 People can use it for smaller aquariums, but those which are smaller than 40 gallons may not have enough space for this device.
 Users should always get a UV Sterilizer that is built for the size of your aquarium.
 It is better not to go overboard.
 Aquariums require just about the right pieces of equipment.

-As the SunSun JUP-01 UV Sterilizer is submersible you can use it in sump aquariums as well.
+As the SunSun JUP-01 9W UV Sterilizer is submersible you can use it in your sump as well.

 This sterilizer is suitable for both freshwater and saltwater aquariums.
 It is also a great addition to garden ponds.
 However, when it comes to installing it in a pond you have to find a proper way to attach the machine.
 Just as with the size of aquariums, this is best for small-sized ponds.